‘Swing Time’, Part One, Chapter 2

 JUDY

 (surprised; realises) ‘Strike Up the Band’?
-That’s one of the films that boy said I would be in.
+That’s one of the films that boy said I’d be in.

 MICKEY